dbierer/php-class-notes/apache-nov-2017.md

 # Apache Fundamentals Notes November 2017

-WHERE WE LEFT OFF: http://localhost:8888/#/9/14
+NEED TO INCLUDE *ALL* SLIDES in PDF
-NOTE TO SELF: how to you specify # instances
+WHERE WE LEFT OFF: http://localhost:8888/#/11/6

 ## Q&A
 * Q: Which MPM is better, Event or Worker?